nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

  * **New tasks which do not have a confirmed deadline**

    > It is too early to know when you have to perform these tasks by. <br>

-   E.g. Watch La La Land in the theatres <br>
+   **E.g. Watch La La Land in the theatres** <br>
-   For example, you might not know when the movie "La La Land" will stop showing in the cinemas.
-This is because it seems to be very popular and hence, many theatres might offer showtimes for it for an extended period of time.
+   You might not know when the movie "La La Land" will stop showing in the cinemas.
+It seems to be very popular and hence, many theatres might offer showtimes for it for an extended period of time.

 So, how do you add floating tasks?
 Just type in the following command:

-> `add <task>`
+> `add <task>` <br>
+(e.g. add buy detergent)

 That's it!